kaitgaiss/kaitgaiss.github.io/guides/creativity.md

 	- ^ PN: Look at A Technique for Producing Ideas by James Webb Young
 - Breakthroughs are the result of reformulating old problems or discovering new ones rather than just solving existing problems.

+## Refine.
+- For me the answer has always been two drafts and a polish
+- Sit down with your door shut (you’ll be opening it to the world soon enough), a pencil in your hand, and a legal pad by your side.
+Then read your manuscript over.
+- Do it all in one sitting, if that’s possible (it won’t be, of course, if your book is a four- or five-hundred-pager).
+- Make all the notes you want, but concentrate on the mundane housekeeping jobs, like fixing misspellings and picking up inconsistencies.
+- With six weeks’ worth of recuperation time, you’ll also be able to see any glaring holes in the plot or character development.
+I’m talking about holes big enough to drive a truck through.
+It’s amazing how some of these things can elude the writer while he or she is occupied with the daily work of composition.
+And listen—if you spot a few of these big holes, you are forbidden to feel depressed about them or to beat up on yourself.

+## Capture ideas.
+- Keep one or multiple types of writing instruments to capture ideas and impulses.
+Ideas can be fleeting.
+I have a little notebook, but I also jot things down in my Things apps and file them away in the Someday tab.
+Organization isn’t super important, the main thing is to get the ideas down.
+- All of them keep notebooks handy for when the voice of the muse calls, which tends to be early in the morning while the writer is still in bed, half asleep.
+Most of them have been keeping a diary for many years.
+They usually start a working day with a word, a phrase, or an image, rather than a concept or planned composition
+- Try to surprise at least one person every day.
+	- More of a tool, obviously not a way to capture ideas.
+But a tool that you can leverage to engage more richly and deeply in life.
+- Write down each day what surprised you and how you surprised others.
+Most creative people keep a diary, or notes, or lab records to make their experiences more concrete and enduring.
+Record each evening the most surprising event that happened that day and your most surprising action.
+After a few days, you can reread what you have written and reflect on those experiences.

+## Work on several projects at once using mixed methods.
+- This is again a common pattern among creative individuals, it keeps them from getting bored or stymied, and it produces unexpected cross-fertilization of ideas.
+- There are at least four different approaches that Wilson commonly uses.
+The first is fieldwork, in exotic places which acts as a sort of “nuclear fuel” by providing concrete data and experiences to be elaborated later.
+The second is attending lectures and meetings where he absorbs from other experts the latest developments in domains that interest him.
+The third is night-work , the serendipitous connection between ideas that unexpectedly arise upon waking up int he middle of the night.
+And finally, there is the systematic work that takes place.
+From morning to early afternoon, which also includes reading, writing, mathematical modeling, and drawing specimens.

+## Metaphors.
+- The idea of the lone hunter, or the lone voyager or explorer, who’s guided by his or her principles and is going to get there against all odds, that self-image, is a very powerful force in making a major scientist.
+- Spaceship Earth (Buckminster Fuller)
+- They all see themselves as primarily synthesizers.
+They compare what they do to the work of a detective or an explorer.
+- On one level I feel like an extraterrestrial.
+I’m visiting here for a while.
+And I’m also in human form.
+I’m very emotionally attached to the species.
+And so I have incarnated myself at this time.
+Abut I have also an infinite aspect to myself.
+It.
+All kind of hangs together quite easily for me.
+It sounds flippant, but the thing is that this is a spirituous practice for me.
+- I’m thinking all the time about the different metaphors we use and how they determine our understanding of how reality works.

+## Be an interested person.
+- The essential ingredients for creativity remain exactly the same for everyone: courage, enchantment, permission, persistence, and trust.
+- Detached attachment, which Elizabeth Gilbert talks about as well.
+	-…to be detached from everything that bound me, noticing everything that was different.
+(On going abroad)
+- What is important is to recognize the interest when it shows itself, nurture it, and provide the opportunities for it to grow into a creative life.
+- Caring is a good feeling, and we’ve lost our appetite for it.
+- This tendency to take one’s dreams and hunches seriously and to see patterns where others see meaningless confusion is clearly one of the most important traits that separates creative individuals from otherwise equally competent peers.
+They all see themselves as primarily synthesizers.
+They compare what they do to the work of a detective or an explorer.
+- What mattered was to do the best she could and enjoy it while it lasted, without getting all ego-minded with success.
+- To get the things done that I had to get done, I had to be more open and more interested.
+- Constant shifting from action to reflection, from passion to objectivity.
+- It is exhilarating to build culture - to be an artist, a scientist, a thinker, or a doer.
+All too often the joy of discovery fails to be communicated to young people, who instead turn to passive entertainment.
+But consuming culture is never as rewarding as producing it.
+- Do things in an extraordinary way.
+- Life is nothing more than a stream of experiences — the more widely and deeply you swim in it, the richer your life will be.
+- The overall quality of an experience tends to improve in proportion to the effort and attention invested in it.
+	- being present, being where you are.
+If you’re at work, be at work.
+If you’re with your family, BE with your family.
+Be attuned to and live with the moment.
+	- The more activities we can do with excellence and style, the more of life becomes intrinsically rewarding
+- by experiencing the world from a different perspective, you will enrich your life considerably.

 ## Curation as a creative act.
 - It’s not always about it being super original.
 You can build on the work and ideas of others if you have something new and fresh to contribute to it